How to Implement Laravel Homestead for Local Development: Step-By-Step Guide

 • Use Version Control for Projects: Store Laravel projects in version control to avoid data loss when managing the virtual environment.

-• Use Custom Scripts for Consistency: Use initialization scripts to install project dependencies consistently each time you set up a new environment.
+• Use Custom Scripts for Consistency: Use initialization scripts to consistently install project dependencies each time you set up a new environment.

 Conclusion